reshnashrestha/23-Homework1G3/documentation.md

-# Documentaion for Implemention of a Classical Arithmetic Function on the IBM Quantum Computer: Division
+# Documentation for Implementation of a Classical Arithmetic Function on the IBM Quantum Computer: Division